Government agencies communicate via .gov.sg websites (e.g. go.gov.sg/open). Trusted websites

 Residential

-The HIP helps you resolve common maintenance problems of ageing flats such as spalling concrete.
+The HIP helps to resolve common maintenance problems of ageing flats such as spalling concrete.
 HIP works are carried out in a systematic and comprehensive way to minimise inconvenience to you.

-The HIP was introduced in 2007.
-At that time, flats built up to 1986, and had not undergone the Main Upgrading Programme were eligible for the HIP.
-In August 2018, the HIP was extended to include flats built between 1987 and 1997.
+The programme was introduced in 2007 for flats built up to 1986 that have not undergone the Main Upgrading Programme.
+In August 2018, HIP was extended to include flats built between 1987 and 1997.

 These compulsory improvements are considered necessary for public health, safety, and for technical reasons.
 They include:

-You may choose any of the improvements below and pay for only your share of the improvement works carried out in your flat.
+You may choose any of the improvements below and only pay for your share of the improvement works carried out in your flat.
+The Optional Improvements are:

-Watch how the external retractable clothes drying rack works, and how you can maintain it.
+You may refer to the instructions here for the use of the external retractable clothes drying rack or watch how it works, and how you can maintain it.

 Larger wall/ floor tiles